Data Courtesy of CoStarâ„¢

 12 Mo Sale Volume

 Most speculative projects underway are small to midsize, mid-rise creative office projects hoping to attract tenants with the latest-generation space.
 Developers hope to capitalize on the current dynamic of newer buildings witnessing greater relative tenant interest.
-A prime example is 1950 Avenue of the Stars in Century City, which is 85% preleased even though construction will not finish until 2026.
+A prime example is 1950 Avenue of the Stars in Century City, which is around 75% preleased even though construction will not finish until 2026.

 You’ve got questions and we can’t wait to answer them.